 The current membership of the Board of Trustees is as follows:

-You can contact any member of the Committee via email by clicking the envelope icon below their photograph, by phone 020 8467 0900, or by writing to us at: The Old Chapel, 3 Queens Passage, Chislehurst, Kent, BR7 5AP.
+You can contact any member of the Committee via email by clicking ‘Read more’ below their photograph and submitting the form on their trustee page, by phone 020 8467 0900, or by writing to us at The Old Chapel, 3 Queens Passage, Chislehurst, Kent, BR7 5AP.

 Annual reports and accounts